-Patch action: During October, this third-generation family farm features a 5-acre corn maze and a large selection of pumpkins.
-Try your hand at one of three pumpkin slingshots, including one just for kids, and enjoy free tractor-pulled hay rides on the weekends and chickens and a turkey for kids to visit.
+Patch action: Every October this third-generation family farm welcomes guests for a five-acre corn maze and a large selection of pumpkins.
+Try your hand at one of three pumpkin slingshots, including one just for kids, and enjoy free tractor-pulled hayrides on the weekends.
+Kids can visit chickens and a turkey.
 Concessions are also available on weekends.

 Known for: Animals galore, fun for all ages.

-Patch action: Family favorites at this fifth-generation family farm include Pumpkin Pete's Playtown, duck races, pony rides, pumpkin slingshots, a corn maze, face painting and a huge pumpkin patch.
-Note: Most activities are only open on weekends.
-No pets please.
+Patch action: Family favorites at this fifth-generation family farm include Pumpkin Pete's Playtown, duck races, pony rides, pumpkin slingshots, a corn maze and a huge pumpkin patch.
+Note: Most activities are open on weekends only.
+No pets, please.

 Patch action: This family farm offers fun without the scary stuff.
-Enjoy the pumpkin patch, hayrides, pumpkin slinging (hit the target and win 15 lbs of free pumpkin!), and a seven-acre corn maze with trivia.
-If you can find the answers to the 8 questions hidden throughout the maze - you'll win a prize.
-Dogs allowed (but not in the maze or hayrides).
+Enjoy the pumpkin patch, hayrides, pumpkin slinging (hit the target and win $5 off your pumpkin purchase!), and a 5-acre corn maze with trivia.
+If you can find the answers to the eight questions hidden throughout the maze, you'll win a prize.
+Leashed dogs allowed (but not in the maze or hayrides).

 Known for: Multiple activities — go fishing and pick a pumpkin on the same day!

-Patch action: This farm/fishing spot has lots to explore in the fall.
-Kids can play a not-so-scary Halloween I-spy game that will guide them to look for haunting decorations down a forest trail.
-Back at the farm, choose a pre-picked pumpkin, ride the ponies or the train (dry weather only), and bang around in the musical forest.
-Bonus: Try your hand at fishing. $6 per fish caught (no catch and release), which includes cleaning.
-There is also a $2 pole rental fee and a $2 fee for bait.
+Patch action: This farm-plus-fishing spot has lots to explore in the fall.
+Kids can play an I-spy game that will guide them to look for things down a forest trail.
+Back at the farm, visit all the animals including piglets, sheep and wallabies.
+Bonus: Try your hand at fishing. $6 per fish caught (no catch and release), $2 cleaning.
+There is also a $3 pole rental fee that includes bait (or bring your own fishing pole).

 Known for: Awesome cider, goat walk and tasty treats.